Leave this site

 Life on the beat isn’t for everyone, but that doesn't mean you can't work for Cheshire Police.
 If the boots aren't up your street, life as a member of police staff just might be.
 Your skills, experience and expertise could be what we're looking for.

-Supporting our front line services requires a large multi-disciplined team working together and making best use of the skills and resources available.
+Supporting our front-line services requires a large multi-disciplined team working together and making best use of the skills and resources available.
 It’s these skilled people who provide the organisational capability to police Cheshire.

 We have a number of potential career options for you to consider including operationally supportive roles, such as Force Control Centre, Helpdesks, Crime Scene Investigators and Fleet Services.
 We also offer a number of police staff roles across a variety of departments including Human Resources, IT, Procurement, Legal and Communications.